Muhammadinaam/point_image_seg/technical_report.md

 #### **1. Data Preparation & Augmentation**
 - **Dataset**: **PASCAL VOC 2012** (automatically downloaded if not available).
 - **Transformations**: Images and masks are resized to **256×256**.
-- **Amplification**: Horizontal flips, vertical flips, and color jittering are applied.

 #### **2. Model Training**
 - **Architecture**: FCN-ResNet50 with **21 classes** (for PASCAL VOC).